jbruws/wordmash/README.md

 # wordmash

-Crate that allows arithmetic operations on strings by representing them as base 36 numbers.
+Crate that allows arithmetic operations on strings by representing them as base36 numbers.

 This is done through the `Masher` struct, which can construct base36 numbers from all types implementing `Mashable` trait and perform arithmetics by reverting them back to base10.